 Repotting: Repot every two or three years in early spring before the leaves unfold.
 Use fast-draining bonsai soil mix to simulate the Mediterranean habitat.

 Hardiness: Grows best in the USDA Zones 8-11.
-Native to dry arid hillside of the Mediterranean area, Olives are tolerant to droughts, however without extensive root system they develop in the wild, they will suffer if allowed to remain dry for too long.
+Native to dry arid hillside of the Mediterranean area, Olives are tolerant to droughts, however without an extensive root system they develop in the wild, and they will suffer if allowed to remain dry for too long.

 Some varieties can tolerate temperatures as low as 33F for a short period of time.
 But usually, it should be protected from temperatures below 41F.